 According to the National Institute on Drug Abuse (NIH), more than 30 percent of overdoses involving opioids also involve benzodiazepines, a type of prescription sedative commonly prescribed for anxiety or to help with insomnia.
-Benzodiazepines (sometimes called “benzos”) work to calm or sedate a person, by raising the level of the inhibitory neurotransmitter GABA in the brain.
+Benzodiazepines (sometimes called “benzos”) work to calm or sedate a person by raising the level of the inhibitory neurotransmitter GABA in the brain.
 Common benzodiazepines include diazepam (Valium), alprazolam (Xanax), and clonazepam (Klonopin), among others.

 New Guidelines to Help with the Epidemic

-In 2016, the Centers for Disease Control and Prevention (CDC) issued new guidelines for the prescribing of opioids.
+In 2016, the Centers for Disease Control and Prevention (CDC) issued new guidelines for prescribing opioids.
 They recommend that clinicians avoid prescribing benzodiazepines concurrently with opioids whenever possible.
 Both prescription opioids and benzodiazepines now carry FDA “black box” warnings on the label, highlighting the dangers of using these drugs together.